Ocean Drive (New Jersey): History

 The state proposed transferring the maintenance of a portion in Atlantic County to NJDOT in 1968.
 This was approved in 1969.
-With this, a short portion of road in Altantic County that was formerly designated as CR 20, was redesignated as Route 152.
+With this, a short portion of road in Atlantic County that was formerly designated as CR 20, was redesignated as Route 152.

 In 1971, the portion of road leading into North Wildwood was designated as part of Route 147.
 In addition, multiple changes were made to the county route designations.
 CR 585 had been removed from the road and the remaining county routes in Cape May and Atlantic counties were given numbers in the 600-series.
 As a result, CR 6 became CR 606, CR 51 became CR 651, CR 26 became CR 626, CR 4 became CR 604, CR 22 became CR 622, CR 21 and CR 7 became CR 621, CR 30 and CR 19 became CR 619, and CR 29 became CR 629.

 The portion of road between Cape May Canal and Lower Township was to be redesignated as Route 109, with US 9 being realigned to travel to Delaware; this occurred in 1972.

 In 1977, the original toll plaza at the Ocean City-Longport Bridge was demolished and a wider one built in its place.
 This was done to meet increased traffic demands.

 In 1991, the Grassy Sound Bridge was given an upgraded draw opening system.

-In 1993, the Ocean City-Longport Bridge was repainted, given a upgraded draw opening system, had its deadman replaced, and was given a modernized electric system on top of replaced safety gates and warning signals.
+In 1993, the Ocean City-Longport Bridge was repainted, given an upgraded draw opening system, had its deadman replaced, and was given a modernized electric system on top of replaced safety gates and warning signals.

 In 1994, the current fixed-span steel girder bridge on the section concurrent with NJ 147 was built.
 This was done to protect the road from flooding, as well as so that the only direct connection to North Wildwood was four lanes wide.
 As a result of the bridge replacement, the road was realigned off the former drawbridge, and the original alignment became CR 665.
 This project also rebuilt the intersection between CR 621 and NJ 147 to meet with the new alignment.
 By this point, by the Route 147 concurrency had been extended to New York Avenue in North Wildwood, replacing a short portion of CR 621.
 In addition, the road was realigned as to travel on CR 621 for its entire length in the Wildwoods, while also being designated to run with CR 656 through the northern part of Ocean City.